In the field of business co-operation we offer the following services for companies:

 Technologies for the future

-The "Wirtschaftsimpulse durch Forschung – Technologies for the Future" brochure offers an overview of technologies, innovative research projects and current trends in the topics of ICT, the construction industry and urban technologies.
+The brochure "Wirtschaftsimpulse durch Forschung – Technologies for the Future", opens an external URL in a new window (in German only) offers an overview of technologies, innovative research projects and current trends in the topics of ICT, the construction industry and urban technologies.
 In short summaries, TU Wien experts describe the state-of-the-art and associated challenges for the future.

 Research and development projects are often a challenging task for companies.
 One of the hurdles is finding suitable experts for a particular innovation project.